mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 request: {"125": [50000,200]}
 ```

 This is because making both components work in sync is complex.
 There is probably a mishandling of the TextInput value, and so the Array factory ends up with a string instead of an Array object.
-This has to be debugged.
+More debugging is needed here.

 Moreover, this approach is not considering the case of N-D arrays.
 In this case, it would be better to render them as plain text.
 N-D arrays are not used as much as 1-D arrays (people would prefer to go for a vector type instead), so their use cases will be, hopefully, rare.
-For a first step, it's not worth the effort to figure out how to design a proper UI for this multidimensional structure.
+For a first version, it's not worth to wait until figuring out how to design a proper UI for this multidimensional structure.

 #### Deleting items